-This option requires the extension ponyquotes4ponysay.
 By using this option, a pony will be printed with quotes from her in My Litte Pony: Friendship is Magic.
-The pony will be selected randomly, at least one pony is added as an argument after -q.
+The pony will be selected randomly, unless at least one pony is added as an argument after -q.
+If one or more ponies are added after -q, the pony will be selected randomly from that set of ponies.
+This option requires the extension ponyquotes4ponysay, which is included by default since version 1.2.